sensu/sensu-docs/content/sensu-core/0.29/guides/securing-sensu.md

 ### Disabling Client TCP/HTTP Sockets{#disabling-client-sockets}

 Prior to Sensu 1.3, Sensu clients had an "always on" feature where the client would listen on `127.0.0.1:3030` by default.
-While this feature is useful for instrumention applications to send results to via the client, it did pose a risk if the `bind` attribute was set to listen on all ports.
+While this feature is useful for instrumentation applications to send results to via the client, it did pose a risk if the `bind` attribute was set to listen on all ports.
 As of version 1.3, there is now an option to completely disable this feature altogether.
 For more information on managing or disabling client sockets, head over to the [client reference documentation][16]

 ### Preventing Arbitrary Code Execution via Safe Mode